longauer/task_scheduler/README.md

 - it may be a good idea to occasionally save a version of your scheduler.
 For this purpose the command **merge** can be used.
 Example: ``` task-scheduler merge -n MySchedule_backup -ns MySchedule ```

 - note that the order in which subtasks are added to a task is respected in scheduling.
-This is useful in situations when subtasks rely on completion of previous subtasks
+This is useful in situations when subtasks depend on the completion of preceding subtasks

 - it only has an effect to edit completion/duration attributes of leaf tasks (tasks with 0 subtasks) since these attributes of tasks higher in the hierarchy are calculated based on those of the leaf tasks